quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 - `Join Point` : A point during the execution of a program, such as the execution of a method or the handling of an exception.
 I. In Spring AOP, a join point is *always* a method execution.
 Basically, the join point marks the execution point where aspect behavior and target behavior join.

-- `Target object` : An object to which the aspect applies.
+- `Target object`: An object to which the aspect applies.

-- `Target method` : the advised method.
+- `Target method`: the advised method.

-- `Advice` : The action taken by an aspect at a join point.
+- `Advice`: The action taken by an aspect at a join point.
 In Spring AOP, there are multiple advice types.
-  - @Before advice: Methods annotated with @Before that will execute before the join point.
-These methods do not prevent the execution of the target method unless they throw an exception.
-  - @AfterReturning advice: Methods annotated with @AfterReturning that will execute after a join point completes normally, meaning that the target method returns normally without throwing an exception.
-  - @AfterThrowing advice: Methods annotated with @AfterThrowing that will execute after a join point execution ends by throwing an exception.
-  - @After (finally) advice: Methods annotated with @After that will execute after a join point execution, no matter how the execution ended.
-  - @Around advice: Methods annotated with @Around intercept the target method and surround the join point.
-This is the most powerful type of advice since can perform custom behavior before and after the invocation.
-It has the responsibility of choosing to perform the invocation or return its own value, and it provides the option of stopping the propagation of an exception.
+See below.

-- `Pointcut` : A predicate used to identify join points.
+- `Pointcut`: A predicate used to identify join points.
 Advice definitions are associated with a pointcut expression and the advice will execute on any join point matching the pointcut expression.
 Pointcut expressions are defined using AspectJ Pointcut Expression Language3 Pointcut expressions can be defined as arguments for Advice annotations or as arguments for the @Pointcut annotation.

 - `Introduction`: Declaring additional methods, fields, interfaces being implemented, and annotations on behalf of another type.
 Spring AOP allows this using a suite of AspectJ @Declare* annotations that are part of the aspectjrt library.